Take a walk among the wildflowers of Shell Creek Road

-Carpets of colorful wildflowers are beginning to blossom across California as hopes grow for a spring full of super blooms.
+Carpets of colorful wildflowers are blossoming across California, making for a spring full of super blooms.

-From San Diego County to the Central Coast, flower-watchers have been eagerly anticipating this season’s bloom, which is predicted to be particularly good, thanks to the winter’s above-average rainfall.
+From San Diego County to the Central Coast, flower-watchers have been enjoying this season’s bloom, which has been particularly good, thanks to the winter’s above-average rainfall.

-Already, pastel portraits are decorating Anza-Borrego Desert State Park and Lake Elsinore, where visitors have flocked to capture their perfect pictures among the blossoms.
+For weeks, pastel portraits have been decorating Anza-Borrego Desert State Park and Lake Elsinore, where visitors have traveled to capture their perfect pictures among the blossoms.

-Wildflowers have also started to appear at the Carrizo Plain National Monument in eastern San Luis Obispo County, although recent cold weather has delayed the mid-state bloom a bit, according to the Wild Flower Hotline, which provides weekly updates throughout the spring for spots across Southern California.
+Wildflowers are on their way to peak bloom at the Carrizo Plain National Monument in eastern San Luis Obispo County, according to the Wild Flower Hotline, which provides weekly updates throughout the spring for spots across Southern California.

 The hotline is run by the Theodore Payne Foundation for Wild Flowers and Native Plants.